Documentation

 Open source

-The firmware is also fully open source, enabling modifications and improvements by the community and granting users and developers complete freedom and control over the hardware they own.
+The board support package and launcher firmware will also be made fully open source under a permissive license (MIT), enabling modifications and improvements by the community and granting users and developers complete freedom and control.

 Personality modules